 Candidates will gain practical leadership experience in a range of roles and settings, alongside strategic experience through assignments and projects.
 They’ll also work with a career coach to design a bespoke development plan that supports them.

 The scheme targets middle level clinical or non-clinical leaders with the potential and aspiration to progress into a senior executive role in health and care.

 Watch the video here to see an overview of the launch event:

 This short video provides an overview of the scheme:

 Diversity and inclusion

-As diversity and inclusion are at the heart of HPS - reflecting the richness and diversity of the NHS workforce - applications from Black, Asian and Minority Ethnic (BAME), Lesbian, Gay, Bisexual and Transgender (LGBT+), female, and staff with disabilities are particularly welcome.
+Diversity and inclusion are at the heart of HPS - reflecting the richness and diversity of the NHS workforce.